The research team

 FundCalibre is an authorised representative of Chelsea Financial Services and is authorised and regulated by the Financial Conduct Authority.

 Darius has clocked up more than twenty years within the industry, all of which have been spent with Chelsea Financial Services.
 He is Chelsea’s current managing director, having been appointed to the position in February 2000, after gaining experience in all business departments.
 He studied at the University of Birmingham, graduating with a BSc (Hons) in Chemistry.

 Over the years, Darius has campaigned for financial education and investor rights by pursuing an active role in the media, appearing on Channel Four News, BBC 2’s Working Lunch and Radio 4’s Money Box.
 He has also maintained a prominent presence within the national written media and is regularly quoted in newspaper finance sections.

 Juliet Schooling Latter

-Juliet has been at Chelsea for more than 15 years and has a degree in economics from University College London.
+Juliet has been at Chelsea for around 20 years and has a degree in economics from University College London.
 She quickly rose to the position of head of research in 2001, and was made research director in 2013.

-Together with Darius, Juliet had the idea for FundCalibre, which is no surprise given that she currently selects funds for Chelsea’s Selection list and model portfolios, which are featured in the highly subscribed Viewpoint magazine.
+Together with Darius, Juliet had the idea for FundCalibre, which is no surprise given that she currently selects funds for Chelsea’s Selection and Core Selection lists, which are featured in the highly subscribed Viewpoint magazine.
 She also compiles a fund review, covering more than 400 funds, features regularly in the trade and national press, and is on the judging panel for a number of industry fund awards.

 Tony Yousefian began his career in financial services in 1982.
 He has been involved in discretionary investment management for both private client portfolios and funds, as an analyst and fund manager, since 1987.
 In 2003, as the CIO of OPM Fund Management Ltd, Tony founded and managed the OPM range of multi-manager, multi-asset funds, before the company was acquired in April 2013.